facelessuser/wcmatch/docs/src/markdown/pathlib.md

   [`match`](#match) and [`globmatch`](purepathglobmatch) for more information.

 - If file searching methods ([`glob`](#glob) and [`rglob`](#rglob)) are given multiple patterns, they will ensure duplicate results are filtered out.
-This only occurs when more than one inclusive pattern are given, or a pattern is expanded into multiple, inclusive patterns via [`BRACE`](#brace) or [`SPLIT`](#split).
-When this occurs, an internal set is kept internally to track the results returned so that duplicates can be filtered.
+This only occurs when more than one inclusive pattern is given, or a pattern is expanded into multiple, inclusive patterns via [`BRACE`](#brace) or [`SPLIT`](#split).
+When this occurs, an internal set is kept to track the results returned so that duplicates can be filtered.
+This will not occur if only a single, inclusive pattern is given or the [`NOUNIQUE`](#nounique) flag is specified.

-  This will not occur if only a singular inclusive pattern is given or the [`NOUNIQUE`](#nounique) is specified.
+- Python's [`pathlib`][pathlib] has logic to ignore `.` when used as a directory in both the file path and glob pattern.

-- Python's [`pathlib`][pathlib], has logic to ignore `.` when used as a directory in both the file path and glob pattern.
   We do not alter how [`pathlib`][pathlib] stores paths, but our implementation allows explicit use of `.` as a literal directory and will match accordingly.
-With that said, since [`pathlib`][pathlib] normalizes paths by removing `.` directories, in most cases you won't notice the difference, except when it comes to a path that is literally just `.`.
+With that said, since [`pathlib`][pathlib] normalizes paths by removing `.` directories, in most cases, you won't notice the difference, except when it comes to a path that is literally just `.`.

     Python's default glob: